 - Shop around for your next car.

-What types of car sales can I use with a pre-approved car loan?
+What types of car sales can I use with pre-approved car finance?

 You can use a pre-approved car loan to purchase a car through a dealership, a private sale and at an auction.
 These are also the situations you can use a regular car loan.
 So in that regard, a pre-approved car loan serves the same purpose as a standard car loan.